claudiudts/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain your database schema, including how your database is "normalized".
+1. Explain your database schema, including how your database is "normalized". we have a set
-2. Explain how you connected your API to a database.
+2. Explain how you connected your API to a database. we connected our API

 3. Explain the flow of data from the client through the backend system and back to the client.

 4. Explain how the CRUD operations work in your application, including any custom SQL that was used.

 ## Instructions